czl9707/notes-n-writings/note/by/developer/clustering.md

 ## Agglomerative

 Agglomerative Hierarchical Clustering starts with putting each sample into its own cluster.
 And repeatedly merge closest cluster until reaching desired number of cluster.
 The merging history shows the hierarchy (called a **dendrogram**).

+There are multiple different way of measuring distance between clusters:

+- Complete: The farthest distance between individual members.
+- Single: The closest distance between individual members.
+- Centroid: Distance between the centroid of each clusters.
+- Average: The average distance between individual members.
+- Ward: Distance between special points, which minimize the cluster variance.

 ## Measure: Silhouette Score